-This ban comes down to French copyright law, which gives the original creator of an object exclusive rights to its sale and distribution, not just for as long as they live, but for a hefty number of years afterwards, too.
-As far as copyright is concerned, buildings are classified with the same rigour as the artistic works that you would find in a museum.
+The ban comes down to French copyright law, which gives the original creator of an object exclusive rights to its sale and distribution.
+Buildings are classified with the same rigour as the artistic works that you would find in a museum.

-As far as the Eiffel Tower is concerned, it was Gustave Eiffel who held the copyright for the tower, and he died in 1923, meaning that the copyright ran out 70 years later, in 1993.
-At this point the likeness and design of the tower were allowed to enter the public domain, hence why you can find a replica of the Eiffel Tower, built in 1999, in Las Vegas.
+Gustave Eiffel held the copyright for the tower, and he died in 1923, meaning that the copyright ran out 70 years later, in 1993.
+At this point, the likeness and design of the tower were allowed to enter the public domain, hence why you can find a replica of the Eiffel Tower, built in 1999, in Las Vegas.

-However, there is a further complication.
-The lights on the Eiffel Tower were installed only in 1985, by Pierre Bideau, meaning that any photo or video that shows the monument at a time when the lights are visible (that is, at night) is a violation of copyright law.
+However, the lights on the Eiffel Tower were installed in 1985, by Pierre Bideau, meaning that any photo or video that shows the monument at a time when the lights are visible (that is, at night) is a violation of copyright law.